 Are Bearded Dragons Venomous To Cats?

 Although it surprises many owners, bearded dragons are venomous.
-This venom is not potent enough to harm people, but it is enough to kill small pets.
+This venom isn’t potent enough to harm people, but it is enough to kill small pets.
 For this reason, it’s important to make sure the bearded dragons won’t interact with kittens.
 Their faster metabolism, smaller size, and delicate immune system are more vulnerable to the bite.

 According to the Journal of Pure Applied Microbiology, bacteria from the beardie’s mouth will be the main danger.
-Most cats will be able to weather this just fine, and conflicts will be rare.
+Most cats will weather this just fine, and conflicts will be rare.
 Keep an eye out, but don’t worry too much.

 How To Introduce A Cat To A Bearded Dragon

-If you only have a tank, then consider placing your cat in its own carrier.
-You want them to be separated but still able to smell each other.
+If you only have a tank, consider putting your cat in its own carrier.
+You want them to be separated but still able to see and smell each other.

-With each pet secured, bring the two animals closer together.
+With each pet properly secured, bring the two animals closer together.
 Start at a distance and move in, so neither pet feels rushed or threatened.